 Now that school is out and it's summer, a lot of families are spending time at the beach and outside.
 Which leads to one of the biggest questions I get asked!
-"Dr. Holly, what do you think of sunscreen, and what do you recommend?
+"Dr. Holly, what do you think of sunscreen, and what do you recommend?"

 My first response is that the sun is GREAT for us because it provides critical Vitamin D, which is essential for proper hormone function.
 Also, the majority of people are Vitamin D deficient.
 When we're always slathered with sunscreen, this blocks the body from absorbing Vitamin D. The BEST time to be in the sun is during the more gentle rays in the early morning and later afternoon/evening.
-However, if we (or our children) are out for long periods of time during the hottest times time of day, it is a good idea to protect ourselves so we don't get burnt.
+However, if we (or our children) are out for long periods of time during the hottest times time of day, it is a good idea to protect ourselves so we don't get burned by the sun.

 So, then, comes the next question.
 "What type of sunscreen do you recommend?"
 There are TWO types of sunscreen (which is based off of how it works).
 One type of sunscreen uses chemicals to block the sun's UV rays, and the other type uses minerals to block the sun's UV rays.
 I don't know about you, but I would much rather go the safer, more natural route using minerals to block the sun's rays!!